Selflender logo Back to Data & Guides

 Average cost of a first home in the U.S.

-Average cost of property in the U.S.
+Median home cost in the U.S.

 The data below shows how the pandemic has affected home prices for first-time buyers.